-To generate the compliance position for Microsoft Office 365 licenses, FlexNet Manager Suite needs information about subscription and usage of Microsoft Office 365 licenses (both online and offline).
-The inventory collection process returns the local installations of Microsoft Office that are tied to Microsoft Office 365 subscription.
-To get the subscription and usage information from Microsoft Office Online Service, the FlexNet Beacon should be configured with an inventory connection of the type Microsoft Office 365 for each tenant of Microsoft Office 365.
-(Typically, each enterprise is a single Microsoft tenant; but your corporate history, including mergers and acquisitions, may mean that your enterprise includes multiple Microsoft tenants.)
+To generate the compliance position for Microsoft Office 365 licenses, FlexNet Manager Suite needs information about subscriptions and usage of Microsoft Office 365 licenses (both online and offline):

+- The local inventory collection process (within your enterprise) returns the local installations of Microsoft Office that are tied to your Microsoft Office 365 subscription(s). - To get subscription and usage information from Microsoft Office Online Service, the FlexNet Beacon must be configured with an inventory connection of the type Microsoft Office 365 for each tenant of Microsoft Office 365.
+(Typically, each enterprise is a single Microsoft tenant; but your corporate history, including mergers and acquisitions, may mean that your enterprise includes multiple Microsoft tenants.
+Each tenant may then have one or more subscriptions to different licensing plans, such as Midsize Business or Enterprise.)

-When created and configured with the Microsoft Office 365 connection, the inventory beacon imports the licenses, users, and usage information from the Office 365 Online Service account and uploads it to FlexNet Manager Suite according to the defined schedule.
-For details on how to create a connector to Microsoft Office 365, see Managing Connections to Microsoft Office 365 Online Service.
+When you have created and configured the Microsoft Office 365 connection, the relevant inventory beacon imports the licenses, users, and usage information from the Office 365 Online Service account and uploads it to FlexNet Manager Suite according to your chosen schedule.
+For details on how to create and schedule a connector to Microsoft Office 365, see Creating Connections to Microsoft Office 365 Online Service.

-🗐 Note: The Microsoft Office 365 support is available only with the FlexNet Manager for Microsoft product.
+Note: The Microsoft Office 365 support is available only with the FlexNet Manager for Microsoft product.

-Managing Connections to Microsoft Office 365 Online Service
+Creating Connections to Microsoft Office 365 Online Service

-Use the following procedure to create a connection to the Microsoft Office 365 Online Service on FlexNet Beacon.
+Use the following procedure to create a connection to the Microsoft Office 365 Online Service on an inventory beacon.
 A connection is required for each tenant of the Microsoft Office 365 online service.
 (Typically, there is one tenant per enterprise; but your corporate history, particularly of mergers and acquisitions, may mean that your enterprise has multiple Microsoft tenants.)
 The inventory beacon requires this connection to import entitlements, users, and usage information from the Microsoft Office 365 online account.
+Each per-tenant import covers all subscriptions for that tenant.

-Ensure that the Microsoft Office 365 Online Service tenant user has the required privileges for this operation.
+Ensure that the account used to connect to the Microsoft Office 365 Online Service tenant has the required privileges for this operation.
 For more information, see https://support.office.com/en-gb/article/About-Office-365-admin-roles-da585eea-f576-4f55-a1e0-87090b6aaa9d?ui=en-US&rs=en-GB&ad=GB.